Mandingo people of Sierra Leone: Passage into adulthood

 Mandingo children are named on the seventh day after their birth, and are almost always named after a very important person in their family.
 The Mandinka practise rites of passage to mark the beginning of adulthood for their children.

-At an age between four and fourteen, the children of each sex are subjected to ritual cutting of genitalia (see articles on male and female genital cutting), in separate groups according to their gender.
+At an age between four and fourteen, the children of each gender are subjected to ritual cutting of genitalia (see articles on male and female genital cutting), in separate groups according to their gender.
 In years past, the boys spent up to a year in the bush, but that has been reduced to coincide with their physical healing time.
 It is now generally between three and four weeks.
 The children who have been through the ritual together form a special, internal bond, one which remains throughout life.

 During this time, the children of each gender are taught about their adult social responsibilities and rules of behaviour by elders of the same gender, who become their lifelong sponsors.
 They learn secret songs about being Mandinka.
 These songs teach them how they are to relate to members of the opposite sex, including their parents, their siblings, their relatives, and eventually their spouses, as well as their elders and their peers.

 Great preparation is made in the village or compound for the return of the children.
 A huge celebration marks the return of the new adults to their families.
 The children are given new clothes and treated with new respect by their elders.
 Boys and girls are honoured with a dance.
 Tradition teaches children that, even after marriage, a woman's loyalty remains to her parents and her family; a man's to his.

 Religious and spiritual beliefs

 In the early 21st century, more than 99% of Mandinka are Muslim.
 Many Mandinkas children, particularly those in the rural areas who attend madrassas, learn to recite chapters of the Qu'ran in Arabic.

 Most Mandinka continue to practise a mix of Islam and traditional animist practices.
 They believe that the spirits can be controlled only through the power of a marabout, who knows the protective formulas.
 No important decision is made without first consulting the marabout.
 Marabouts, who also have Islamic training, write Qu'ranic verses on slips of paper and sew them into leather pouches.
-They sell them as protective amulets, which are bought and worn by men, women, and children.
+They sell them as protective amulets, which are bought and worn by men, women and children.
 The few Mandinka who have converted to Christianity are often viewed as traitors by the others.
 Often communities drive out converts from the compound and village; they are rejected by their families.